dusty-learning/es6/examples/library/README.md

 # Library

 This implements basically everything this repo has shown you.
-I consider this a "Hard" example to read over since a whole lot of stuff is going on at the same time here.
+I consider this a **Hard** example to read over since a whole lot of stuff is going on at the same time here.

 This example is of a library I pulled directly out of one of my own projects ([DustyJs](https://github.com/dhershman1/dustyjs))